CClar/WriteRight/README.md

 Add spawn delay, time inbetween each spawn - done

-Add a button to return to menu after defeat or victory.
+Add a button to return to menu after defeat or victory. - done

-Add a way to quit game or return to menu during levels.
+Add a way to quit game or return to menu during levels. - done

 ## Extra